Great Wall of China

 Dedicated to the languages, literatures, linguistics, and cultures of East Asia

-The Department of East Asian Languages and Cultures prepares students for B.A., M.A., and Ph.D. degrees in Chinese and Japanese, and has a thriving program in Korean language and literature.
+The Department of East Asian Languages and Cultures prepares students for B.A., M.A., and Ph.D. degrees in Chinese, Japanese, Korean, and trans-Asian studies.

 Main content start